Pratiksha-Danake/Merchant-sGuideToTheGalaxy/README.md

 #### Assumptions:

-1.The Intergalactic Unit and the Roman Value for it might be different for every input.
+- The Intergalactic Unit and the Roman Value for it might be different for every input.
-2.For the classes Intergalactic Unit and MetalCredit id is Unit Name and Metal Name values respectively.
+- For the classes Intergalactic Unit and MetalCredit id is Unit Name and Metal Name values respectively.

 #### Validations:

 1.If sequence of input data change.

 #### Modelling:

+#### Model

+- Entity :

 ##### class IntergalacticUnit